AndreSuryana/android-kotlin-utils/README.md

 ## Installation

 1. Clone or download this repository.
-2. Add the `UtilityClass.kt` file to your project.
+2. Add the utility class from `util` folder, `DesiredUtilityClass.kt` file to your project.